status-im/swarms/ideas/142-recovery-compatibility/README.md

 <!-- The Swarm must develop a fully fleshed out Requirements document for the idea to proceed, to the satisfaction of participants. -->

 Requires Idea #94 (Wallet Compatibility)
-Requires Idea #58-mainnet
+Impacts Idea #58-mainnet
-Requires Idea #80-onboarding
+Impacts Idea #80-onboarding

 ### Minimum Viable Product